Alejandro-Fuste/Quiz_Game/README.md

 ## Description

 In many careers, people will probably be asked to complete an assessment.
 This application creates an assessment.
 This quiz game is a multiple-choice assessment that is timed.
 The quiz dynamically creates content with polished and responsive user interface.
 This application uses <strong>HTML</strong>, <strong>CSS</strong>, <strong>Javascript</strong>, <strong>jQuery</strong> and the <strong>Web API</strong>.
+Click on this [link](https://alejandro-fuste.github.io/Quiz_Game/) to view the deployed site.

 ## User Story